apereo/cas/cas-server-documentation/installation/Service-Management.md

 ---

 # Service Management

 The CAS service management facility allows CAS server administrators to declare and configure which services (CAS clients) may make use of CAS in which ways.
-The core component of the service management facility is the service registry, provided by the `ServiceRegistryDao` component, that stores one or more registered services containing metadata that drives a number of CAS behaviors:
+The core component of the service management facility is the service registry that stores one or more registered services containing metadata that drives a number of CAS behaviors:

 * Authorized services - Control which services may participate in a CAS SSO session.
 * Forced authentication - Provides administrative control for forced authentication.